-He is the chairman of the board at TD Ameritrade, chairman of Fundamental Global Investors and Capital Wealth Advisors, and chair of athletics and executive advisor to the president at Coastal Carolina University.
+He was the chairman of the board at TD Ameritrade, and is the chairman of Fundamental Global Investors and Capital Wealth Advisors, and chair of athletics and executive advisor to the president at Coastal Carolina University.

 In 1984, Joe entered the MBA Training Program at Merrill Lynch, where there were 26 people—25 MBAs and one football coach.
 By 1988, he was Merrill Lynch's No. 1 producer in the world.
 By the time he left, he had been a member of both the Institutional and Private Client Executive Committees, and his final responsibilities were all Investment Products, the Insurance Company, the 401(k) Business and the Middle Market Business.

 Joe became the CEO of TD Ameritrade in 2001, and when he stepped down in 2008, shareholders had enjoyed a 500% return.
 In 2009, he became chairman of the board.
 TD Ameritrade recently announced that they would be acquired by Charles Schwab.
 The combined company will be worth $100 billion and have client assets of approximately $5 trillion.
 When Joe arrived, these numbers were $700 million and $24 billion.